She had a job before she got married

 Once again, the princess' decision made history as William became the first ever future monarch to be educated this way.
-And clearly it was the right call in his eyes; the Duke of Cambridge has followed in his mother's footsteps by sending his two eldest children - Prince George, seven, and Princess Charlotte, five, - to Thomas' Battersea school in south-west London.
+And clearly it was the right call in his eyes; the Duke of Cambridge has followed in his mother's footsteps by sending his two eldest children - Prince George, seven, and Princess Charlotte, six, - to Thomas' Battersea school in south-west London.

 She exposed William and Harry to a non-royal childhood

 Royal life involves a lot of not-very-kid-friendly things: waving, curtsying, sitting still for photo shoots and more.

 Conscious of not subjecting her young boys to too many suit-and-tie events, Diana reportedly would sneak out of the palace with William and Harry to go and get some Maccas.